breakanalysis/asciiban/README.md

 ```
 fab --help
+fab SUBCOMMAND --help
 ```

 Examples:

 ```
 fab create                                   # create a new issue, opens editor
+fab rename -i 1 "My new title"               # sets a new title
 fab show -c "<2d"                            # show board with issues created earlier than 2 days ago
 fab edit -c ">2h30m" -c "<1h"                # edit issues created between 1h and 2h30m ago
 fab delete -p 4                              # delete issues whose parent has id 4
 fab subtask 2 4                              # make issue 4 a subtask of issue 2
 fab tag -a 5 "food,china"                    # add tags food and china to all tasks descending from issue 5
 fab show-issues -t "food,japan"              # display detailed information about all tasks tagged with food or japan (or both)
+fab show-issues --no-details                 # show paths for all issues
+fab show-issues --no-path                    # show one json per line for all issues
+fab show-issues --pretty                     # expand issues and add separating vertical lines
+fab log -i 1                                 # update log for issue 1
+fab create-habit                             # start a new healthy habit
+fab log -i 10                                # report success on issue 10 if it's a habit and update log
+fab transition -s wip done                   # transition all issues from wip to done
 ```